Niamh Kavanagh: 2010

 Kavanagh was again representing Ireland in the Eurovision Song Contest 2010, with the song "It's for You".
 The contest was held in Oslo, Norway in May 2010 (semi-final: 27 May 2010; final: 29 May 2010).
 "It's for You" was written by Niall Mooney, Marten Eriksson, Lina Eriksson and Jonas Gladnikoff.
 Kavanagh performed "It's for You" in Oslo alongside her cousin, Niamh Kavanagh, a whistle player, and Nikki Kavanagh, a singer.

 Kavanagh's possible participation in Eurovision Song Contest 2010 was confirmed on 10 February 2010 when Ireland's public service broadcaster, Raidió Teilifís Éireann (RTÉ), announced the five finalists for Eurosong 2010, the national final to determine entry.
 The national final occurred during season 48 of The Late Late Show on 5 March.
 Kavanagh scored maximum points to beat four other participants.

 According to The Irish Times, Kavanagh received "enormous support" from journalists and spectators in Oslo, and was much sought after ahead of the event.
 At the semi-final stage on 27 May 2010 she – along with the other members of the Irish act – qualified for the final, held on Saturday 29 May 2010.
 Performing 12th on the night, it was the first time in four years that Ireland qualified for the final.
 The song was the 10th to be performed during the final.
 At the end of the Eurovision Niamh Kavanagh scored a total of 25 points for Ireland bringing them to 23rd (3rd last) on the leaderboard in front of Belarus and the United Kingdom.

 Other appearances

 On Sunday 3 September 2000, Kavanagh performed at the homecoming ceremony for "the quiet man of the Big Brother household", Thomas "Tom" McDermott, from Greencastle, County Tyrone, who had just been evicted from the first ever series of the British version of Big Brother the previous week.

 Kavanagh appeared on The Late Late Show's Eurovision edition in 2006, to perform "In Your Eyes" along with Linda Martin, and other past Irish Eurovision contestants.

 Kavanagh was the Irish spokesperson at the Eurovision Song Contest 2008.
+She was also the Irish spokesperson at the Eurovision Song Contest 2023, 30 years after she won Eurovision.

 On the New Year's Eve she took part in the Romanian National Final for the Eurovision Song Contest 2011 where she performed her 2010 entry in the Contest and the ABBA hit "Happy New Year", alongside Chiara Siracusa and Paula Seling.